top of page

 Vancouver, British Columbia

-In 1936, Sir Percy Vincent, the Lord Mayor of London, made history when he travelled to British Columbia to help the city of Vancouver celebrate its Golden Jubilee, the 50th Anniversary of its incorporation.
-It was the first time a Lord Mayor of London had travelled anywhere in the Commonwealth while in office.
-He carried noteworthy gifts from Great Britain, including a replica Mace of the City of London, a symbol of power and authority, and two paintings, one depicting Captain Vancouver's birthplace in Norfolk and the other his burial site in Petersham, a tribute to the city's namesake.
+In 1936, Sir Percy Vincent, the Lord Mayor of London, made history when he travelled to Vancouver, British Columbia, to help the city celebrate its Golden Jubilee, its 50th Anniversary of incorporation.
+It was the first time a Lord Mayor of London had travelled anywhere in the Commonwealth while in office, and he didn't arrive empty-handed.
+With him were noteworthy gifts from Great Britain.
+Among them were a replica Mace of the City of London and two paintings honouring the city's founder, Captain Vancouver, one depicting his birthplace in Norfolk and the other his burial site in Petersham.

 1936::Mudslide Near Lytton Traps Lord Mayor's Train Near Lytton, British Columbia

-"1936::Mudslide Near Lytton Traps Lord Mayor's Train Near Lytton, British Columbia"
+"1936::Mudslide Traps Lord Mayor's Train Near Lytton, British Columbia"

 Photo Clip: The Vancouver Sun (1936)